kircherlab/CADD-scripts/README.md

 ### Update

+#### Version 1.7.3

 Just a `CADD-Script` version update.
 CADD scores are the same as with CADD-script v1.7 (CADD scores v1.7).
 Detailed changes:

-- fix that long MNVs can cause sequences of != 500 in regseq annotaton rule and cause a workflow failure ([#90](https://github.com/kircherlab/CADD-scripts/pull/90), [#89](https://github.com/kircherlab/CADD-scripts/issues/89)).

-#### Version 1.7.3

 - fix that long MNVs can cause sequences of != 500 in regseq annotaton rule and cause a workflow failure ([#90](https://github.com/kircherlab/CADD-scripts/pull/90), [#89](https://github.com/kircherlab/CADD-scripts/issues/89)).